ingeniala/heybluekata/Characteristics/ac-sta-01.md

 ## Description

-Uptime 99.95% from monday to friday 9AM to 10PM
+Minimum uptime 99.95% from monday to friday 9AM to 10PM

 ## Detailed definition